-Percentage of Children under 16 in Poverty 7 (2010) 15% 50% most deprived 50% most deprived The proportion of children in families in receipr of either out of work benefits or tax credits where t heir reported income is less tha n 60% median income.
+Percentage of Children under 16 in Poverty (2010) 10% 50% most deprived 50% least deprived The proportion of children in families in receipr of either out of work benefits or tax credits where their reported income is less than 60% median income.
 Poor children may be excluded from participating in society.
 They may be unable to afford school